|Author:||THOMAS STORY LIBRARY|

 Harvey wants to bake a great cake, but doesn't have all the ingredients.
 That doesn't stop him.
 Harvey can make cakes from the most amazing things!

 Beautiful alphabet picture book about Auckland, with lively illustrations of landmarks from the entire Auckland area.
-It covers natural landmarks like Rangitoto, the Waitakeres and various coastlines; man-made landmarks such as the Sky Tower, the Civic theatre, the zoo and Jellicoe Park - to name just a few.
-It also has a ter... read more
+It covers natural landmarks like Rangitoto, the Waitakeres and various coastlines; man-made landmarks such as the Sky Tower,... read more